Emre-Gulbas/TetrisJavaFX/README.md

 Requirements:
 1- Java 11 or newer
 2- JavaFX SDK
-3- Any Java-Compatible IDE
+3- Any Java-compatible IDE

 1- Clone the code

 git clone https://github.com/Emre-Gulbas/TetrisJavaFX.git

-or Download ZIP file
+or Download the ZIP file

 2- Open the project on your preferred IDE